wrenparismoe/Categorical-Feature-Conversion/README.md

 | Adult | 48,842 | 67% | 33% | 8 categorical | Predict if one's income is > 50k | - |

 Authors: Wren Paris-Moe, Thomas Butler, Emily Liang, Andrea Stine

+Note: only 2 of 6 datasets were under the size limit for uploading to GitHub